Beauty YouTuber: Controversies and cancel culture

+"Sistergeddon" is the colloquial term for the 2019 YouTube feud, or "Dramageddon 2.0," primarily involving beauty YouTubers Tati Westbrook and James Charles.
+The drama was ignited by Westbrook's viral video "BYE SISTER..." and involved other prominent YouTubers like Jeffree Star and Shane Dawson.
+The term refers to the widespread online conflict and its significant impact on the online drama landscape.

 Platform policies and monetization

 Beauty YouTubers primarily earn income through a mix of YouTube AdSense, affiliate links, and brand sponsorships.
 However, YouTube's changing algorithm and monetization policies have impacted how creators make money and distribute content.
 Transparency around sponsorships is now more strictly enforced, with creators required to disclose paid content under advertising laws and platform guidelines.